 1 – Purchase Plaque Disclosing Tablets: These chewable tablets can be purchased online or at your local pharmacy and are harmless.
 To use, after brushing and flossing simply chew one in your mouth, swish around, and then spit out the excess fluid and saliva.
 Examine your teeth for red stains.
 Any red stains indicate a buildup of plaque that needs to be addressed.

 2 – Red Dye: Mix a few drops of food coloring in two ounces of water, then swish around in your mouth after brushing and flossing.
 The solution will temporarily stain any plaque found on your teeth so you can see it more easily.

 For either of these methods, the use of a dental mirror may help to identify areas of staining.
 Once you have identified the areas of plaque, further brushing and flossing will help remove these temporary stains as well as clean the plaque off your teeth.

 Fighting plaque isn’t complicated, but it does require diligence.
 Due to the fact that plaque is constantly growing in your mouth, you must remain vigilant with proper brushing and flossing daily.
 Staying vigilant in the fight against plaque will prevent the progression to more severe issues and keep your teeth and gums healthy.

 We at Cooper Family Dentistry care about your overall oral health and are here to help you succeed in the fight against plaque.
 If you have any concerns about plaque buildup in your mouth or any other dental question, please call our office so we can help you get on the right track towards the healthiest mouth possible.
-To schedule an appointment, call our friendly office staff at 501-982-7547 or, for your convenience, fill out an appointment request here: https://www.coopersmiles.com/appointment-request/.
+Call our Jacksonville Dental Office to make an appointment with a dentist who may be able to help you find out more about this topic, and improve your oral health.